Embracing Regenerative Ocean Farming: The Future of Sea Moss Cultivation

 While cultivation doesn’t automatically solve contamination, it does allow growers to choose sites away from runoff zones and even move farming sites when conditions change.

 The sea isn’t empty space.
 Seagrass beds and coral areas are living systems.
-A farm placed in the wrong spot can stress surrounding habitat through shading from rafts, trampling by humans, impacts from anchors, and more.
+A farm placed in the wrong spot can stress surrounding habitats through shading from rafts, trampling by humans, impacts from anchors, and more.
 Ecological awareness and wisdom are needed.

-Weather, loss of equipment, and debris
+Weather, Loss of Equipment, and Debris

 In hurricane territory, any marine farm needs a plan for strong winds, swell, and sudden weather shifts.
 Lost ropes and floats can become debris and pollute waters.
+This is a lesson we documented firsthand when our partner’s farm was destroyed after Hurricane Melissa in Jamaica.

 Oftentimes, the ropes and attachment apparatus used for sea moss farms are plastic.
 We don't feel comfortable with the extent of plastic use in the cultivation that we've seen.
 And we're hesitant to welcome an increase in ocean farms if it means an increase in ocean plastic.